Zenovations/knockout-sync/README.md

 @params {Array<object>} records things to put into our array model
 @returns

 Load some JavaScript objects into our model.
-If the objects contain keys that already exist, they are updated.
+If the objects contain keys that already exist, they are marked as existing and **the dirty flag is not set** (they are assumed to be clean and up-to-date).
+If auto-update is true, new records will be sent immediately.
+Otherwise, flips the dirty flag on new records.

-If auto-update is true, this will be sent immediately.
-Otherwise, it flips the dirty flag but is not sent to the server.
+When auto-update is true, the promise will be fulfilled after the save operation completes.
+Otherwise, it will fulfill immediately.

 #### Crud.Array.load( params )